jazibobs/website-2024/_services/tutoring.md

 If you are looking to get started with the Godot engine, I'm offering personalised 1-to-1 tutoring sessions to help you get to grips with building games in Godot.

-Whether you're a complete beginner, have dabbled in other engines before or want to push forward into advanced topics.
-I can support you on your Godot journey.
+Whether you're a complete beginner, have dabbled in other engines before or want to push forward into advanced topics, I can support you on your Godot journey.

 Prior to each session, we will pre-agree on the lesson topic and outcomes to ensure that you are meeting your learning goals.